matrix-org/matrix-spec/content/client-server-api/_index.md

 {
   "type": "m.login.password",
   "identifier": {
-    "medium": "<The medium of the third party identifier>", "address": "<The canonicalised third party address of the user>" },
+    "medium": "<The medium of the third-party identifier>", "address": "<The canonicalised third-party address of the user>" },
   "password": "<password>"
 }